 In today’s modern world, why should we keep kosher?

 Of course, the most important answer to this question is “because God said so.”
 But, beyond this there are practical, observable benefits to keeping kosher today:

-Another reason is keeping the tradition, or even more keeping the family tradition that has been passed thorough years within the family.
-By keeping the kosher tradition they connect with their sense of identity, their history and culture.
-Such traditions have kept the spirit of Judaism alive, conclude from Zomick’s kosher bakery.
+Another reason is keeping the tradition, or even more keeping the family tradition that has been passed through years within the family.
+By keeping the kosher tradition they connect with their sense of identity, history, and culture.
+Such traditions have kept the spirit of Judaism alive, report from Zomick’s kosher bakery.